lautanal/datastructures_lab/README.md

 <img src="dokumentaatio/png/ruutukartta.png" width="750">

 The application is a grid map navigator, which finds the best route between two grid nodes.
-Every grid node on the map has a value (1-9) that represents the cost or time increment caused by the route passing the node.
+Every grid node on the map has a value (1-9) that represents the cost or time increment caused when the route is passing the node.

 Route finding can be tested with different algorithms, Dijkstra, A*, IDA* and Jump Point Search.

 The route can pass from one grid node to its neighbour node either orthogonally or both orthogonally and diagonally.

-## Dokumentation
+## Documentation

 [Definition](https://github.com/lautanal/tiralabra/blob/master/dokumentaatio/maarittelydokumentti.md)